dhomak/sdk/README.md

 ### 🔍 Features

-By unifying various knowledge domains into a single shared space, Foliage simplifies relationships, uncovers hidden dependencies, and promotes consistent logic across your architecture.

-#### Graph Database & Functional Graph
-Foliage utilizes graph vertices for data storage and edges for connectivity between objects.
-These edges also serve as a means of data storage.
-Functions can be triggered by incoming signals within the context of vertices and utilize edges to call functions on neighboring vertices.

-#### Information & Metainformation in One Graph
-In Foliage, all object types, link types, type connectivity, functions, and applications are stored in the same data graph.
-This integration allows for complete linkage between data and metadata, facilitating graph traversal and signal distribution based on data types.

-#### Distributed Event Bus
-Foliage employs an asynchronous event system where all signals are represented as events in various topics within a clusterized event bus.
-The event bus is persistent and implements an "exactly once" method of signal processing.

-#### Distributed Async Runtime
-An application's runtime is composed of asynchronous functions called on objects.
-Business logic is defined through the declaration of call chains that implement its various use cases.
-Functions can be distributed across geographical and logical boundaries, providing flexibility in execution.

-#### Serverless Stateful Functions
-Foliage's stateful functions are distributed across numerous runtimes connected to the common network, eliminating the need for centralized management.
-Each stateful function instance has its own persistent context, enabling it to store data between calls.

-#### Persistent Storage
-Function contexts are persistent and stored asynchronously in the central core cluster.
-They can be restored in the event of function or application crashes or relocations.
-Each function has a dedicated context for each object (graph vertex).

-#### Graph as Signal Path
-Graphs in Foliage serve not only as data models but also as a means to propagate signals from one object to another.
-Signals can traverse one or many edges, depending on edge types and attributes.

-#### Edge-Friendly Runtime
-Functions can be directly triggered on object controllers, such as BMC, PLC, RPi, etc. Function calls are routed to edge runtimes running on corresponding controllers.

-#### High Performance
-Foliage boasts high performance, capable of handling up to 400,000 function calls per second on a midsize server.
-Scalability is nearly linear through clusterization.

-#### XPath-Like Query Language for Graph Traversal and Signal Distribution
-Foliage provides a query language for defining graph queries, enabling graph exploration, object discovery, and the definition of traversal routes for signal distribution, among other applications.

-#### Applications Can Run Simultaneously and Extend Existing Graph Functional Models
-Applications can coexist and interact using the same graph data model and communicate through graph edges.
-This data model reuse enhances code reuse.

-#### No-Code Function and Application Construction
-Foliage allows for low-code/no-code declaration of both functions (via scripts and configuration files) and applications.
-Applications can be visually designed or configured via declaration of call chains.

-#### Flexible/Tunable No-Code Graph Observation Web UI Construction
-Foliage offers a template-based UI toolkit, enabling the use of graphs as data models to construct interactive user interfaces with graph objects and links.

-#### Weighted Functional Graphs for Scalar, Vector, and Tensor Signals Propagation, and ML Applications
-In Foliage's graph database, links between vertices can be weighted, effectively turning the entire graph into a neural-like network.
-This feature makes Foliage suitable for MLOps applications and signal propagation involving scalars, vectors, and tensors.
+Foliage takes the complexity out of system design by **bringing different knowledge domains into one unified graph**.
+This makes it easier to understand relationships, spot hidden dependencies, and keep your architecture consistent and transparent.
+It’s like giving your system a shared brain—smart, connected, and easy to work with.

+---

+### 🧠 Graph Database & Functional Graph

+At the core of Foliage is a powerful **graph structure** where:

+- **Nodes (vertices)** store your data.
+- **Edges** connect everything—and they can store data too!
+- **Functions** get triggered by signals at these nodes and can reach out to neighboring nodes through their edges.

+---

+### 🔍 Data + Metadata = One Unified Graph

+No more silos.
+In Foliage, everything—objects, links, types, functions, and apps—lives in a **single shared graph**.
+That means you can link and traverse between data and metadata effortlessly.
+Signals can travel through this structure based on type relationships, making things incredibly dynamic.

+---

+### 📡 Distributed Event Bus

+Foliage uses a **highly asynchronous event system** where signals are broadcast as events across a cluster-based message bus.
+It’s fast, persistent, and guarantees **“exactly once”** delivery—no duplicates, no lost messages.

+---

+### 🔄 Distributed Async Runtime

+Your app runs on a **network of async functions**, each tailored to handle a specific object.
+Define your business logic as a sequence of function calls and let Foliage distribute them wherever they’re needed—across data centers or devices.

+---

+### 🧬 Serverless & Stateful Functions

+Every function is **serverless**, distributed, and comes with its **own persistent memory**.
+That means functions remember their past interactions with specific objects, without needing a central server to coordinate.

+---

+### 💾 Reliable, Persistent Storage

+Function states are stored **asynchronously and durably** in the system’s core cluster.
+So even if a service crashes or gets relocated, everything picks up right where it left off.

+---

+### 🔁 Graphs That Think and Communicate

+In Foliage, graphs aren’t just for storage—they’re **living networks**.
+They serve as **pathways for signals** to travel from one object to another.
+Signals can follow simple or complex routes depending on edge types and attributes.

+---

+### 🌐 Edge-Ready and Controller-Friendly

+Deploy Foliage functions **directly on edge devices**—like BMCs, PLCs, or RPis.
+Functions are routed smartly to wherever they need to run.

+---

+### ⚡ Built for Performance

+Foliage can handle up to **400,000 function calls per second** on mid-range hardware.
+Thanks to clusterization, performance scales almost linearly with your infrastructure.

+---

+### 🧭 Graph Traversal Made Easy

+Navigate your graph like a pro with **an XPath-style query language**.
+Use it to explore, discover, and define how signals should move through your system.

+---

+### 🔄 Plug-and-Play Applications

+Foliage apps are designed to **work together**.
+They all tap into the same graph, share data models, and reuse logic—so building on existing functionality is a breeze.

+---

+### ✨ No-Code & Low-Code Friendly

+Whether you're scripting or configuring, Foliage makes it easy to define functions and full applications using **scripts or visual tools**.
+You can build complete workflows without writing much code—or any at all.

+---

+### 🖥️ Graph-Based UI Builder

+Use the graph as your **data source for interactive UIs**.
+Foliage offers a templated, tunable toolkit for building web interfaces that reflect the actual structure of your system.

+---

+### 🧠 Weighted Graphs for AI and ML

+Want to do signal processing or build ML workflows?
+Foliage supports **weighted edges**, letting you build neural-style networks inside the graph.
+It works with **scalars, vectors, and tensors**—perfect for advanced MLOps.

 ## 🛠️ Getting Started